0rigin-c0de/frontend-dev/README.md

+# Frontend Development

-## Why?
+# Why?

-### I’m doing this objective to practice more and more web development and in the end, I will be a master in it.
+## I’m Doing this task to practice more and more frontend development to become a frontend developer.

+## In this task I will show you my Journey from beginner level to intermediate but I’m not perfect yet